-During your online registration you will be asked to submit an abstract.
-Your abstract will be strictly reviewed by our Programme Committee.
+During your conference registration you will be asked to submit an abstract.
+Your abstract will be strictly reviewed by the Programme Committee.
 If you have never written an abstract before, you are welcome to read the guide below (we present a condensed version of ‘How to Write an Abstract’ by Philip Koopman).

 Since online search databases usually only display abstracts, it’s crucial to write a complete yet concise description of your work to attract readers to seek out the full paper.
 Abstracts have long served the purpose of “selling” your research, making them essential in capturing interest.
 Below, we provide key guidelines for writing an effective abstract, along with an example of a well-written one.
 With these tools, preparing a strong executive summary for the Open Readings conference should be more straightforward than ever.